 Avoid creating a logical value from a test for equality or inequality between two floating-point expressions.
 Use compiler options where available to detect such usage.

-Do not use floating-point variables as loop indicesa deleted feature; use integer variables instead.
+Do not use floating-point variables as loop indices, a deleted feature; use integer variables instead.
 A floating-point value can be computed from the integer loop variable as needed.

 Use intrinsic inquiry procedures to determine the limits of the representation in use when needed.

-Avoid the use of bit operations to get or to set the parts of a floating point quantity.
+Avoid the use of bit operations to get or to set the parts of a floating-point quantity.
 Use intrinsic procedures to provide the functionality when needed.

-Use the intrinsic module procedures to determine the limits of the processor’s conformance to IEEE 754, and to determine the limits of the representation in use, where the IEEE intrinsic modules and the IEEE real kinds are in use.
+Use the intrinsic module procedures to determine the limits of the processor’s conformance to ISO/IEC/IEEE 60559, and to determine the limits of the representation in use, where the IEEE intrinsic modules and the IEEE real kinds are in use.